 Tiny Homes Fit for a Vacation

-By definition, a small house has to be less that 400 square feet, excluding any lots.
-And, while you might not be ready to live in one full time, staying in one for a vacation can be a great option.
-These A FRAME tiny homes located in Tamarindo, Costa Rica are a great example.
-Generally on a trip, people are out exploring during the day and really only need a home for the night and for any relaxation.
+While you might not be ready to live in a tiny home full time, staying in one as a vacation home is a great option.
+These A-FRAME tiny homes in Tamarindo, Costa Rica are a great example.

-Created by the Micheron Studio, these homes are done in green and white to blend with nature and a glass façade melds the interior with exterior forest.
-Made of prefabricated sections, assembly was easy and fast.
+The Micheron Studio designed these green and white homes to blend with nature.
+Made with prefabricated sections, assembly was easy and fast.
 Inside, the main space is centered around the bed and there is a full bathroom.
-These types of homes are increasingly popular in places like Costa Rica for their affordability as well as their sustainability.

 A bit like a condo or mobile home in a park, a floating home is built on a dock-like structure and permanently connected to utilities.

-Moreover, these types of houses have to meet all building codes and carry all the closing and other costs associated with a more traditional home.
+- These types of houses must meet all building codes and carry all the closing and other costs associated with a traditional home.

 A Floating Home That’s Sustainable

 More than just a glorified houseboat, this LilliHaus floating house is part of a line of floating homes that are produced with sustainability and traceability in mind.
-Created by SysHaus of Joanópolis, Brazil, the house is part of the firm’s “plug&play family, which also includes a miniHaus and a nanoHaus.
+SysHaus of Joanópolis, Brazil, created the house as part of the it “plug&play family, which also includes a miniHaus and a nanoHaus.

-All are produces on computer-controlled automatic machines and sent to location totally finished and ready.
-At 3.20 meters wide by 12 meters long, the designs have interior options and floor plans, which can be used individually or combined to form a larger unit.
+All are produced on computer-controlled automatic machines and sent to location totally finished and ready.
+At 3.20 meters wide by 12 meters long, the designs can be used individually or combined to form a larger unit.

 While this one is floating, these homes can also be used on land, and, they can be on-grid or off-grid.
 For off-grid models like this one, solar panels are used for energy, which is stored in a battery system.
 All blackwater and greywater are treated in an aerobic and biological treatment station, to be returned to the environment in a state that is pure.